Jeep Cherokee vs Grand Cherokee

-Both SUVs are distinctly Jeep, with the 7-slot front grille which represents the fact that Jeep has conquered all 7 continents over the course of its long history.
+Both SUVs are distinctly Jeep, featuring a 7-slot front grille which represents all 7 continents that Jeep has conquered over its long history.

 Whereas the Cherokee goes for a sportier, more nimble look, the bigger Grand Cherokee has a more classic full-size SUV look.

-Some compact and mid-size SUVs end up looking similar in size (e.g. Audi Q3 vs Q5), but the Grand Cherokee looks considerably bigger than its younger brother.
+Some compact and mid-size SUVs end up looking similar in size, but the Grand Cherokee looks considerably bigger than its younger brother.